Does Your Canadian Business Have Customers in the United States?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

 It costs $1.27 (all figures here in USD) in Canadian postage to mail a one-page invoice from Canada to the United (28g or less).
 Add an additional page or a return envelope, and it balloons to $1.90.
 The cost for Canadian businesses to supply their own paper and envelopes and internally print, fold, stuff, stamp, seal, and deliver the finished product to a Canadian postal facility averages $1.70.
 Total cost with postage is $2.97 to mail a one-page invoice, or $3.60 with a return envelope.
 Compare that to DocuSend’s $.83 for a one-page invoice, or $.85 with a return.
 That includes labor, postage, materials, everything.
 It takes less than 2 minutes to upload a file of PDF documents, and there are no minimums and no contracts.
 Don’t believe it?
 Try it – just once.
 You will never go back to manually mailing your important documents to your American clients again.

 What’s the bottom line?

 DocuSend is a cloud-based mailroom with no monthly minimums, contracts, or service fees.
 Everything is built into one low package rate, and you’ll realize significant materials savings because our bulk purchasing power gets passed on to you.
 Your cash flow will improve by reducing operational expenses and expediting receivable revenue.

-Try it once and find out why we have a 95% retention rate.
+Try it once and find out why our customers are so loyal.
 It’s faster than buying a Canada Post stamp!